mr00z/react-app/README.md

-# music-jinn
+# Music Jinn :headphones: :sparkles:

-React application for drawing songs based on parameters specified by user. :)
+Web application for drawing songs basing on your current mood.

+Developed using React, Sass and Bulma CSS Framework.